MN.IT Services>Telecom Video>FAQ>Running a Video Conference

 How do I turn off my microphone (mute) while in conference?

-The microphone mute button is on your remote.
-See the Polycom and Tanberg pages in the Equipment section on the left for information on remotes.
-Some Polycom systems have a button on the microphone.
-If the button is red, your microphone is muted.
-OET recommends you keep your microphone muted when not speaking while in conference with a large number of locations.
+The microphone mute button is on your remote, and in some cases a button on the mics themselves.
+MN.IT SERVICES recommends you keep your microphone muted when not speaking while in conference.

-How can I send a PC screen and my lecturer at the same time?
+Can I send a PC screen or other video source and my lecturer at the same time?

 How do I move and/or zoom my camera?